 Can Dogs Eat Avocado?
 A Heart-Healthy Snack Or Cause For Concern?

 Avocados are widely known for being a healthy fruit packed with lots of vitamins and nutrients.
 But do you know if what’s healthy for humans is also good for your dog?
+Before giving this tasty treat to your furry friend, learn more about the dos and don’ts of dogs and avocado and find out is avocado bad for dogs or not.

 Is Avocado Safe For Dogs?

-However, there are some health benefits.
+Is avocado good for dogs?
+There are some health benefits.
 Avocado is full of healthy vitamins and nutrients from which both you and your pup can benefit.
 They include:

 • Beta-carotene